Knife Rights’ Texas HB 1935 Bottom Line

 The new law was effective on September 1st, 2017.
 The following is a summary of the new law with respect to carry of knives.
 Read the actual bill here: http://www.legis.state.tx.us/tlodocs/85R/billtext/pdf/HB01935F.pdf

 All “illegal knives” (Penal Code Sec.
 46.01(6)) that were previously prohibited to carry (Penal Code Sec.
-46.02) will be removed from Texas statute: This list includes: knives with blades longer than 5.5 inches, hand instrument designed to cut or stab another by being thrown, daggers, dirks, stilettos, poniards, swords, spears and Bowie knives.
+46.02) were removed from Texas statute: This includes: knives with blades longer than 5.5 inches, hand instrument designed to cut or stab another by being thrown, daggers, dirks, stilettos, poniards, swords, spears and Bowie knives.

 BOTTOM LINE Summary: Any adult can carry any knife legal to possess anywhere as long as it is not over five and a half (5.5) inches.
 You can carry longer knives almost everywhere, except as noted below.
 There is no separate rule for concealed carry, you may carry open or concealed, however you want.
 There is no limit on the number of knives you can carry.